 - Whole wheat tortillas or hot cooked brown rice, lime wedges and chopped fresh cilantro, optional

 - 1. In a 4- or 5-qt. slow cooker, mix first 13 ingredients and, if desired, liquid smoke.
 Stir in pork, potatoes and onion.
 Cook, covered, on low until pork is tender, 7-9 hours.

 - 2. Discard bay leaf; skim fat from cooking juices.
-Shred pork slightly with two forks.
+Shred pork slightly with 2 forks.
 Serve with remaining ingredients as desired.
-Yield: 12 servings (about 2 quarts).